Skip Sub Menu

 Civic Action Week will center around the Pathways for Civic Action and Social Change.
 We recognize that there are many strategies needed to create change; the Pathways include: Community Engaged Learning & Research, Community Organizing & Activism, Direct Service, Philanthropy, Policy & Governance, and Social Entrepreneurship and Corporate Responsibility.

 • Sprout Spring Volunteer Day.
-1-3pm.
-Help prepare the beds for spring planting and plant cold-weather crops.
+2-4pm.
+Help prepare the beds for spring planting and plant cold-weather crops, and clean up litter that has acquired over the winter.
+(Pathway - Direct Service).

 All Week